jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

 }
 ```

-Now we can define the object attributes by creating the object using the following code.
+Now we can define the object attributes when we create the object.
+Comment out the code used to create the `delorean` object and define the make, model and year and enter the following.

 ```cpp
 Car delorean("DeLorean", "DMC-12", 1981);
 ```

+Compiling and running the code you should see nothing changes.

 ### Static member functions